 Highlights: Passing through the heart of the famed Giant Sequoia Groves that make the national park famous, this trip will give participants a taste of everything Sequoia National Park has to offer with a little less strain than the Rae Lakes Loop.
 This hike begins in beautiful meadows and forest before ascending above tree line showcasing amazing views of the Great Western Divide and a variety of majestic high alpine lakes.
 Participants will head up to Black Rock Pass at 11,600 feet before continuing back along the High Sierra Trail and finish by hiking through one of the most famous Sequoia Groves in the world, past trees like the enormous General Sherman.
+This Sequoia National Park backpacking trip is a great way to escape the crowds and see one of the largest trees on Earth!

 Day 1; Wolverton Trailhead to Mehrten Creek ~6.5 miles +1,500 feet